Corporate Governance

 Directors’ Bonuses

-Directors’ bonuses are paid at the amount determined by multiplying the above fixed compensation by coefficients calculated based on a bonus table that defines the number of months for directors’ bonuses in accordance with the three elements of the level of the amount of ordinary income, the business plan achievement level,and the year-on-year growth level.
+Directors’ bonuses are paid as performance-linked remuneration in the amount determined by multiplying the above fixed remuneration by coefficients calculated based on a bonus table that defines the number of months of Directors’ bonuses based on three elements: the level of the adjusted EBITDA; level of business plans achieved; and the year-on-year growth.

 Notes: